valon-loshaj/utter-sense/README.md

 - A Salesforce org with AgentForce enabled
 - Prompt Builder permission sets assigned to users who will be using this feature
 - Salesforce CLI installed on your machine
+- OpenAI API key for audio transcription and text-to-speech features

 ## Installation 🚀